ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-g and evening, a few pills of bread and
+and evening, a few pills of bread and
 castile soap, with a pinch of cayenne pepper
 in each.
 A western farmer says that he discovered